LearnOnDemandSystems/docs/tms/Unlisted/instructor-class-editing.md

 ## Overview

-SSG Instructors can now edit these classes themselves via the updated “SSG Workshop Scheduler” role that is applied to your account.
-Below is a step-by-step guide that will walk you through this process so you can update your classes.
+SSG Instructors can now edit classes themselves via the updated _SSG Workshop Scheduler_ role that is applied to your account.
+Below is a step by step guide guide that will walk you through this process so you can update your classes.

-Below are the options that Instructors can update on an existing class:
+Below are the options that **Instructors can update** on an existing class:
 - Edit the class date if the class has not ended.
 - Adjust the Time Zone.
 - Adjust the Class times if the class has not ended.
-- Add a new instructor to a class.
+- Add a new Instructor to a class.

-Below are the options that Instructors are unable to update on an existing class.
+Below are the options that **Instructors are unable to update** on an existing class.
 Please [contact Skillable](http://www.skillable.com/customer-support/) if any of these options need to be changed.

 - Back-date a class.
 Once the class is over, sessions cannot be added or changed.
 - Change the Training Key or allow Key to be redeemed after the class ends.